-Picture the following scenario: you’re enjoying the evening with friends and family members, sipping red wine, exchanging stories, and reminiscing over the past.
+Picture the following scenario: you’re enjoying the evening with friends and family members, sipping a glass of red wine, exchanging stories, and reminiscing over the past.
 You find yourself having the perfect night out, until you reach home and find your head spinning from an unforgiving wine headache.
 Wonder who or what is the culprit behind this horrible throbbing and pounding in your head?
 It is most likely all the red wine you drank earlier in the evening.
 Not to worry!
 You are not alone.
-Wine headaches are common and most people who drink wine will fall prey to them at some point in their life.
+Red wine headaches are common and most people who drink red wine will fall prey to them at some point in their life.
 The best you can do is understand why wine causes a headache and what you can do to get rid of it.

 What is a Wine Headache?

 Wine headaches are unlike headaches caused by alcohol in all alcoholic beverages.
 Most of these pains will not start until a few hours after alcohol has entered your system.
 The main ingredient in alcoholic beverages responsible for the intoxicating effect is ethanol (aka, ethyl alcohol).
 Ethanol dilates the blood vessels and dehydrates the body, both of which can cause inflammation of vessels in our head and invite a painful headache.
 Some people begin to feel the first few twinges of a wine headache after only a few sips of a glass of red wine, while others will not notice it until a few hours.
 There are plenty of contributing factors that determine the intensity of your wine headache and how long it will last.
 The best you can do is pop a couple of painkillers, drink 2-3 cups of coffee, hydrate and try to get some rest!

 There are several things that can cause a wine headache: